dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 If that constructor would not be valid for the class, for example if the class declares a final instance variable with no initializer, or if the superclass does not have an unnamed generative constructor with no required parameters, then it's a compile-time error.

 In most situations, there is no difference between declaring the constructor above explicitly and getting the default constructor.
-The only distinction is that you can extract a mixin from a class if it has `Object` as superclass and it declares no non-factory constructor.
+The only distinction is that you can extract a mixin from a class if it has `Object` as superclass and it *declares* no non-factory constructor.

 ### Mixin Application Forwarding Constructors

 A *mixin application* receives corresponding forwarding constructors for all accessible generative constructors of the superclass.
-The forwarding constructor has the same basename (identifer after the class name for named constructors, empty for the unnamed constructor), the same parameter signature as the superclass constructor, including default values for optional parameters, and an initializer list with a `super`-invocation to the corresponding superclass constructor which forwards each parameter as an argument to the corresponding superclass constructor parameter.
+The forwarding constructor has the same basename (identifier after the class name for named constructors, empty for the unnamed constructor), the same parameter signature as the superclass constructor, including default values for optional parameters, and an initializer list with a `super`-invocation to the corresponding superclass constructor which forwards each parameter as an argument to the corresponding superclass constructor parameter.
 The forwarding constructor is `const` if the superclass constructor is `const` *and* the mixin declares no instance variables.

 Since a mixin application class cannot contain static members, there is no risk of the introducing a conflict between a constructor name and a static member.

 ### Goal

-We want to allow classes with fields that can be constructed without having to write constructors.
-That is, we want *initializing default constructors* which takes parameters class fields (with some exceptions) and initializes the fields.
+We want to allow classes with fields without having to write constructors.
+That is, we want *initializing default constructors* which takes parameters for class fields (with some necessary exceptions) and initializes the fields.

 We want those constructors to be independent of the order of the fields in the class, so the constructor parameters will be *named*.

-We want this feature to compose well, so if a superclass gets an initializing default constructor, then a subclass should also be able to have one, which means that the subclass constructor needs to forward parameters to the superclass (at least unless there is a naming conflict).
+We want this feature to compose well, so if a superclass gets an initializing default constructor, then a subclass should also be able to have one, which means that the subclass constructor needs to *forward* parameters to the superclass (at least unless there is a naming conflict).

 If possible, it would be nice to be able to forward other constructors as well, so that mixin applications are not the only way to forward constructors automatically when that's all you need.